umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 ![View all projects](images/view-projects.png)

+By default the projects are ordered by latest updates - projects you've worked on recently will be shown on top and the ones you haven't worked with for a while are in the bottom.

 For quick access you can *favorite* the projects you are currently working, to make them appear as the first projects in the view.
 You can also browse through the projects by using the search field.

-By default the projects are ordered by latest updates - projects you've worked on recently will be showed on top and the ones you haven't worked with in a while are in the bottom.

 In the top-right corner of the projects view you'll find an option to create more projects.
 Simply choose the plan you want and a project will be ready for you within a few minutes.